 Your subject line needs to make it clear what your email is about.
 Tricking your readers with ‘click bait’ subject lines that don’t match the content of the actual email could result in losing the trust of your recipient and they may not open emails from you in the future.

 So, how do you write a great subject line?

 Grab the attention of your contact by focusing on the most exciting part of your email, such as introducing a new product, offer or giveaway.

 Use personal pronouns like ‘you’ and ‘your’, or personalise it further by using their name to grab their attention by addressing them directly.

 Emojis can also help emails stand out in your clients full inboxes, but use these sparingly.

 Where relevant, create a sense of urgency by letting clients know they could miss out if they don’t act soon, for example: “Don’t miss out – Book for Christmas”.

 3. The preview text

-Preview text is the summary text that appears after the subject line in an inbox.
-This text can work with your subject line to make your email even more appealing.
-For example, with the subject line “Only 10 masterclass tickets left” appropriate preview text could be “Don’t miss your chance to take your styling to the next level”.
+The preview text of an email, also known as the preheader text, is the summary text that appears directly after the subject line in the inbox.
+This text should work with your subject line to add context and make your email more appealing.

 4. The greeting